CS-SI/SafeScale/doc/usage/SECURITYGROUPS.md

 You can also bind other Security Group you have created.

-When a Security Group is bound to a Host, the rules contained in the Security Group are applied on the Host.S
+When a Security Group is bound to a Host, the rules contained in the Security Group are applied on the Host.